nanonestor/should-I-panic/issues/bleeding-pipe.md

 ---

+- ## If you are playing singleplayer there is no issue possible.

 - ### The issue only provides _vulnerabilities_ to potentially push and execute malicious code to clients if using multiplayer.
 Other users on that multiplayer would need to be willfully pushing malicious code.

 - ### Not all mods contain the specific code that provides these vulerabilities - in fact very few mods do.